gcko/bootstrap/site/content/docs/5.0/getting-started/measured-style-guide.md

   </div>
 </div>

-Our logo mark is also available in inverse with white text.
+The logo mark is also available in inverse with white text.
 All rules for our primary logotype apply to this as well.

 <div class="bd-brand-logos d-sm-flex text-center bg-light rounded-lg overflow-hidden w-100 mb-3">
   <div class="bd-brand-item w-100 px-2 py-5 inverse">